pepol/arcanet/numbering-system.md

 Area 0 MUST NOT contain any servers or any other device requiring IP address.

-**EXCEPTION:** Managed switches SHOULD use addresses from 10.0.0.0/24 subnet, as router local ID 0 is NOT ALLOWED.
+**EXCEPTION:** Managed switches SHOULD use addresses from 10.0.0.128/25 subnet, as router local ID 0 is NOT ALLOWED.

-Master router (router ID: 127.255.255.1) MUST claim address 10.0.0.1/24 and provide DHCP service for non-router devices in area 0, if such are used.
+The subnet 10.0.0.0/25 is also used for some network anycast services.

 ### Sub-area recommendations